As the old saying goes: always buy good shoes and a good bed, because if you aren’t in one, you’re in the other!

 That First Nights Sleep

 Your new mattress will almost certainly feel completely different to your old one.
 If you are replacing a mattress it is usually because the old one is past its best, the difference in the level of comfort and support provided by a worn out 5-6 year old mattress and that provided by a new, modern mattress is significant!
 Allow some time to get used to the new levels of comfort and support offered by your new mattress.
+To maximise sleep quality (and quantity!) check out the tips in our How to sleep better guide.

 Quick Tips: Mattress Care